 Our participants indicated that between 5 and 20% of the value of their matters is lost to write-downs or write-offs.
 As was noted by our panelists, even 5% of a firm’s revenue is a huge amount of money to lose unnecessarily.
 Reducing that to just 3% would vastly increase overall firm profitability.

 As Jessica noted, being able to identify these numbers also gives you a better idea of what can be invested in innovation.
-Technology like Clocktimizer, which can avoid matter leakage through the budgeting and notification functionality, is easy to justify against the loss of 5% of firm revenue.
+Technology like Clocktimizer, which can avoid matter leakage through the budgeting and notification functionality, is easy to justify against the loss of 5% of firm revenue It also makes it easier to plan for legal alternative fee arrangements.

 Key takeaways on how to avoid matter leakage